‘Worst flooding in decades’ in northeast Washington as flood season begins

 Someone else replies, “Everywhere.”

-There is a posting a few days ago about Highway 21 near Republic.
+There is a posting a few days ago about Highway 21 near the county seat of Republic.
 “The school bus cannot get through!
 Sharon is trying to reach all the children.”

-The most recent posting from the sheriff is this morning, with a photo of Highway 395, at milepost 248.8, with a portion of the roadway simply sliced out.
+There is a posting from the sheriff Friday morning with a photo of Highway 395, at milepost 248.8, with a portion of the roadway simply sliced out.
 A road worker is in the background.

 You could stand five workers on top of each other, head to toe, in that gaping hole.